Does The History Of The Doomsday Clock Make You Feel Better Or Worse About Right Now?

 “At its heart, this exhibit is really abut how science and technology are part and parcel of the way the world works,” Ward tells Fast Company.
 “We want people to come here and find a way to understand that, and recognize that even if they don’t grasp the nitty gritty of the circumstances, they need to be aware of and talk about these issues as a step toward making the world a better place and keeping us safe.”

-The exhibit opens with the clock’s inception in the post-World War II years, when the artist Martyl Langsdorf, who was married to one of the physicists developing the atomic bomb through the Manhattan Project at the University of Chicago, designed the clock as a way to call public attention to the gravity of the developments underway, and convey the urgency the scientists felt to inform people of what the bomb signifies.
+The exhibit, which was designed by the agency Luci Creative, opens with the clock’s inception in the post-World War II years, when the artist Martyl Langsdorf, who was married to one of the physicists developing the atomic bomb through the Manhattan Project at the University of Chicago, designed the clock as a way to call public attention to the gravity of the developments underway, and convey the urgency the scientists felt to inform people of what the bomb signifies.

 From there, Turn Back the Clock tracks the movement of the minute hand, from when it hovered around midnight during the Cold War, to rolling back to 17 minutes from midnight in 1991 with the signing of the Strategic Arms Reduction Treaty, to striking three minutes to midnight in 2015 under the threat of unmitigated climate change.